110062122domingo/TCM_NN/README.md

 The training results are organized in the results folder.
 Each subfolder within the results directory follows the specified format:
 **\[(inputlayer)\]_(DeleteMedThreshold)_UseWeight/NoWeight**.

-For instance, \[64-32-16\]_100_UseWeight implies that this model has the following layer structure: input-64-32-16-output.
-Additionally:
+For instance, \[64-32-16\]_100_UseWeight implies:
+* This model has the following layer structure: input-64-32-16-output.
 * It utilizes medicines that appear more than 100 times in the training data.
 * The model employs class weights to address the imbalance in the dataset.